arcmags/xmr-mine/README.rst

 xmr-mine
 ========

 Mine for Monero_ on Arch Linux!
-In addition to the *xmr-mine* wrapper script, this project contains Arch build files and pre-compiled binaries of xmr-stak_ in both CPU only and CPU + Nvidia versions.

-This script simplifies the execution of *xmr-stak* and enables the command line selection of different pools or currencies without editing configuration files.
-All currency and pool settings are kept in the *xmr-mine.conf* file.
-Additionally, this script loads any device specific *nvidia.txt* configuration files contained in the configuration directory.
+This script simplifies the execution of xmr-stak_ by enabling the command line selection of different pools or currencies without the need to constantly edit a configuration file.
+All currency and pool settings can be kept in the *xmr-mine.conf* file, which is sourced upon script execution.
+Additionally, this script can load device specific configuration files contained in the configuration directory as the *nvidia.txt* file.

 The xmr-mine configuration directory defaults to *~/.xmr-mine* with a fallback to the *./.xmr-mine* directory contained within this repo.

 Requirements
 ============